All posts

 Add and configure Tailwindcss

-Configuring Tailwind requires the following steps.
+Configuring Tailwind will require the following steps.

 1. Adding the dependencies